yemoalakija/Blog/README.md

 To clone and set up this project you need to follow the steps below.

 1. When you are in the repository, find the code tab and click it.
-2. To the left of the green GitPod button, press the 'code' menu.
+2. To the left of the green `codespace` `button`, press the 'code' menu.
 There you will find a link to the repository.
 Click on the clipboard icon to copy the URL.
 3. Use an IDE and open Git Bash.
 Change directory to the location where you want the cloned directory to be made.
 4. Type `git clone`, and then paste the URL that you copied from GitHub.
 Press enter and a local clone will be created.